-SYLLABUS QUICK TIPS: Please visit web.uri.edu/atl/design/syllabus/ for syllabus resources from our colleagues in the Office of ATL.
+QUICK TIPS FOR STUDENT SUCCESS: Please visit web.uri.edu/atl/design/syllabus/ for more syllabus resources.

-- Set students up for success: - Get to know your students: use a survey to ask them to share something about themselves that they would like you to know. - Clearly articulate what it takes to be successful in your course (how much time outside of class, how to approach the material, how to "study", etc). - Encourage students to complete the AEC Academic Success modules to set themselves up for success in their courses. - Clearly indicate which software/technology platforms students will need to use in your course and where to find them. - Establish class conduct and communication expectations in collaboration with your students, including expectations regarding academic integrity, eating/drinking in class, and use of electronic devices in class. - Be explicit, in writing, about what constitutes academic integrity in your course common sources of confusion for example, are whether they can collaborate on homework/take-home tests, or look at (or share) exams from prior semesters, and what is considered acceptable use of AI tools like ChatGPT. - Be explicit, in writing, about your policies regarding use of your course materials (e.g. posting course materials to a third party site like Chegg). - Clearly communicate class attendance/participation expectations. - Students should communicate illness-related absence in advance of missed class/assignment/assessment. - Explicitly communicate options for accommodating illness-related absences, including missed work/exams. - o If appropriate for your course, consider recording your class for later viewing.
-Students report that they find class recordings to be a helpful study resource, and this can also be helpful in the event of absences. - o See Grading for Equitable Learning from ATL for resources on Grading and Student Assessment
+- Build a sense of community and get to know your students: use a survey to ask them to share something about themselves and ask if there is anything that they would like you to know about them. - Tell them what it takes to be successful in your course (how much time outside of class, how to approach the material, how to "study", etc). - For Freshman courses encourage students to complete the AEC Academic Success modules to set themselves up for success in their first year.

+- Clearly indicate which software/technology platforms students will need to use in your course and where to find them. - Establish class conduct and communication expectations in collaboration with your students, including expectations regarding use of academic integrity, eating/drinking in class, and use of electronic devices in class. - Be explicit, in writing, about what constitutes academic integrity in your course common sources of confusion for example, are whether they can collaborate on homework/take-home tests, whether they can look at (or share) exams from prior semesters, and what is considered acceptable use of generative AI tools like ChatGPT. - Be explicit, in writing, about your policies regarding use/sharing of your course materials (e.g. posting course materials to a third party site like Chegg). - Be explicit, in writing, about acceptable use of generative AI, including how to reference use.
+See this compilation of generative AI syllabus policies for sample syllabus statements. - Clearly communicate class attendance/participation expectations. - Students should communicate illness-related absence in advance of missed class/assignment/assessment. - URI Health Services does not provide medical excuse notes for absences of fewer than 3 days, therefore faculty should not require a note.
+See for details. - Explicitly communicate options for accommodating illness-related absences, including missed work/exams. - If appropriate for your course, consider recording your class for later viewing.
+Students report that they find class recordings to be a helpful study resource, and this can also be helpful in the event of absences.
+See Grading for Equitable Learning from ATL for resources on Grading and Student Assessment - Note on Finals: students cannot be required to take three final exams on the same day See 8.51.27 for details. - To minimize conflicts with final examinations, list the time of the final for your course in the syllabus and to provide students with the link to the final exam schedule so they can plan ahead.
+(Final exam schedule is posted at https://web.uri.edu/academic-calendars/).

-ACCESSIBILITY REQUIREMENTS: To ensure that we are supporting the success of all students, course materials need to be accessible (e.g., videos, audio recording, texts, etc.) in face-to-face, blended and fully online courses.
+ACCESSIBILITY REQUIREMENTS: To ensure that we are supporting the success of all students, federal law requires course materials to be accessible (e.g., videos, audio recording, texts, etc.) in face-to-face, blended and fully online courses.
 The Office of Disability, Access, and Inclusion provides resources for faculty and staff.
 ITS Instructional Technology and Media Services provides information and support about captioning video content.
-Adding captioning to video content is an essential step in making videos accessible to all viewers - especially for learners who are deaf or have low hearing.
+Adding captioning to video content is required to make videos accessible to all viewers - especially for learners who are deaf or have low hearing.
 Captions are also shown to increase comprehension for students whose native language is different from what is spoken in the video.